 Lori Flinchum, Finance Manager

 Lori was born and has lived in the Winston-Salem area all her life.
 A graduate of High Point University, she has been in the accounting field in both public accounting and private industry.
-Married to her high school sweetheart, Paul, for 30+ years, they have a daughter who is a journalism major at Appalachian State University and a son in high school.
+Married to her high school sweetheart, Paul, for 30+ years, they have two adult children, a daughter and a son.
 Lori is actively involved at their church, serving on the Finance Committee and teaching Sunday School.
 She has previously been involved in the Autism Society of Forsyth County (her son has autism) and served as a Parent Advocate for the Autism Society of North Carolina.
 Lori enjoys reading, shopping excursions with her daughter and going for walks with her husband and son.

 Becky Wright, Educational Services Manager

 Becky is a native of Winston Salem, where she and her husband, Wayne, still live.
 Becky and Wayne are parents of three grown children, and a four-year-old toy poodle, Evie, who thinks she is head of the household!
 Before joining the Family House, Becky worked for Wake Forest Baptist Medical Center School of Medicine as an education specialist.
 There, Becky managed testing events for students which included their ability to communicate with patients.
 This experience, combined with her experience as an informal caregiver for her mother during a lengthy illness, provided Becky with a passion to facilitate understanding and communication between patients, their families and those in the health care professions.
 Becky is passionate about the educational services program at the Family House and is delighted to be in a position where she can make a contribution in this area.